WeatherWaterClimateServices/wwcs/WWCS/irrigation/telegramBot/README.md

 A deployment of the irrigation bot is configured with a number of environemnet variables:

-    USERNAME    -- Username to connect to MySQL (defaults to "wwcs") PASSWORD    -- Password to connect to MySQL (required) BOT_TOKEN   -- Token to connect to Telegram (required) LANGUAGE    -- Language to use (defaults to "en") TIMEZONE    -- Timezone (defaults to Asia/Tashkent)
+    DB_USERNAME -- Username to connect to MySQL (defaults to "wwcs") DB_PASSWORD -- Password to connect to MySQL (required) BOT_TOKEN   -- Token to connect to Telegram (required) LANGUAGE    -- Language to use (defaults to "en") TIMEZONE    -- Timezone (defaults to Asia/Tashkent)